 Although the FT technology was superior, it never took off.
 Why?
 The company focused on the scientific and professional markets instead of the consumer market that was dominated by Japanese companies.
 Lacking consumer volumes, they could not justify financing their technology for too long, hence its demise.

 Lesson learned?
-Volume often trumps technology!
+Volume often trumps technology leadership!

 But what if someone has the volume, the technology, and offers it for free?
 How can anyone compete under such conditions?
 This is the case with statistical machine translation (SMT).